 GA-ASI press release

-SkyGuardian® and SeaGuardian are revolutionizing the long-endurance RPAS market by providing true all-weather capability and is built to achieve Type Certification based on STANAG (NATO standard) airworthiness compliance.
-This feature, along with its operationally-proven, collision-avoidance radar, enables flexible operations in civil airspace.
+SkyGuardian® and SeaGuardian® are revolutionizing the long-endurance RPAS market by providing all-weather capability and full compliance with STANAG-4671 (NATO UAS airworthiness standard).
+This feature, along with our operationally proven, collision-avoidance radar, enables flexible operations in civil airspace.

 General Atomics has developed the maritime variant of MQ-9B, SeaGuardian, to perform over-the-horizon long-endurance, medium-altitude Intelligence, Surveillance and Reconnaissance (ISR) missions.

 Thanks to its internal and external payload, SeaGuardian can be configured for a vast range of naval and littoral surveillance operations, including:

 - Anti-Surface Warfare (ASuW)

 With its full range of sensors, its high endurance (more than 25 hours on station) and its low operating costs, the SeaGuardian is marketed by GA-ASI as a complementary system for navies and air forces already operating maritime patrol aircraft.
 The RPAS could also seduce air forces currently developing their maritime surveillance capability from scratch.
 With a highly modular payload and a multi-mode EO/IR system, the SeaGuardian is also able to operate most of the ISR missions of the SkyGuardian.
 SeaGuardian is therefore suited to operate over the open ocean as well as in a littoral environment.
 A capability that is rapidly convincing many air forces and navies around the world.

 For ASW missions, the SeaGuardian can carry two to four sonobuoys dispensers under its wings.
 The aircraft carrying a sonobuoy receiver and processor internally.
 According to GA-ASI, the SeaGuardian could be equipped with airborne counter mine capability in the near future, expanding the range of its missions.